 What happens after the transitional period ends?

-After the hard deadline (expected late 2027), all new homes must comply with FHS regardless of when they were registered.
+After 24 March 2028, all new homes must comply with FHS regardless of when they were registered.
 There are no further extensions or grandfather clauses.
 Unstarted registered plots that miss the commencement deadline must meet the new standards.
+Older transitional provisions (2013 and 2021) have also been revoked.
+The exception is higher-risk building (HRB) work, where the 2013/2021 arrangements are maintained due to the complexity of these buildings.

 Related Pages